spencerharris63/FlexNav/README.md

 }
 ```

-Finally, rather than using `this` it is customary to use `event.target`:
+Finally, rather than using `this` it is more customary to use `event.target`:

 ```js
 function makeActive() {